giladhosh/Ben-Yehuda-Ngrams/README.md

-# Ben-Yehuda-Ngrams
+## Ben-Yehuda-Ngrams
-Inspired by Google ngrams and meant to serve as a tool for checking word popularity over a timeline
+#Intro
+A mini project at Ben-Gurion University.

+#Information
+I made a site to display visualization of different query results over a SQL database.
+The project was inspired by Google ngrams and it is able to query an unlimitd(WOLOG) number of words and display their results.